Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ## Exercise

-Instead of the hard coded Apollo Server's URL, use an environment variable when initializing the Apollo Client.
-You can name the variable for example to _APOLLO_URI_.
+Instead of the hardcoded Apollo Server's URL, use an environment variable when initializing the Apollo Client.
+You can name the variable for example `APOLLO_URI`.
 For now, it is enough that you only define the variable in the _development environment_, because we aren't aware of the production URL of the Apollo Server.

-## Storing data in user's device
+## Storing data in the user's device

-There are times when we need to store some persisted piece of data in user's device.
-One such common scenario is storing user's authentication token so that we can retrieve it even if user closes and reopens our application.
-In the web development we have used the browser's `localStorage` object to achieve such functionality.
+There are times when we need to store some persisted pieces of data in the user's device.
+One such common scenario is storing the user's authentication token so that we can retrieve it even if the user closes and reopens our application.
+In web development, we have used the browser's `localStorage` object to achieve such functionality.
 React Native provides similar persistent storage, the [AsyncStorage](https://docs.expo.io/versions/latest/react-native/asyncstorage/).

 The API of the `AsyncStorage` is in many ways same as the `localStorage` API.
 They are both key-value storages with similar methods.
 The biggest difference between the two is that, as the name implies, the operations of `AsyncStorage` are _asynchronous_.